 Three complete strangers arrive on a remote island.
 Survival is secondhand to Maddox, an idealistic young photographer; Delhi is contented with a continuous inundation of social interaction; Robin is only seeking respite from his bombastic family life.
 Issues--hunger, shelter, food, a mysteriously languid passage of time--are pushed aside as these three strangers strive to live in islandic harmony.

 9:00 PM | Staged Readings

-Newcomers’ Session: 6 Shorts by Writers New to Playwrights Local
+Newcomers’ Session: Six 10-Minute Plays by Writers New to Playwrights Local

 Playwrights Local maintains an annual Open Call for Submissions that is free for all playwrights in the wider region of Northeast Ohio.
 That provides a steady flow of great talent that is either outright new or just new to us.
 Tonight’s pieces are among those that leapt out of this year’s submissions!